 Key Documents for Year 2 LREC/ZREC RFP:

 Those with small ZREC projects (less than or equal to 100 kW) will be eligible to enroll in a tariff, and are not included as part of the competitive solicitation’s RFP process.
-The Small ZREC Project tariff will not be available until PURA approves the selected medium ZREC projects through the RFP.
+The Small ZREC Project tariff will not be available until PURA approves the selected medium ZREC projects through the RFP, and will be available on a first-come, first-served basis.
 Those with projects can apply for participation in the Small ZREC Project tariff once the Small ZREC tariff program sign-up is opened by the companies.
-This program will not be available until the first year’s RFP for Medium ZRECs is completed, and will be available on a first-come, first-served basis.

-The first round of the Small ZREC Tariff Program opened at 12:00 pm (noon), on January 8, 2013.
+The Year 1 Small ZREC Tariff Program opened at 12:00 pm (noon), on January 8, 2013.
 The two-week window (as described in the posted Rules and Process for Submitting Applications for the Small ZREC Tariff) ended as of 12:00 PM Eastern Prevailing Time (EPT) (noon) on Tuesday, January 22, 2013.
-Only applications submitted during the two week window were counted as being submitted at the same date and time.
-Applications received by CL&P’s system after 12:00 PM EPT on Tuesday, January 22, 2013 will be in the queue at their actual date and time of submission.

-At the close of the Small ZREC 2-week window on January 22, 2013, CL&P received 479 completed Small ZREC Applications, which totaled over $5.6M in requested Small ZREC funding - more than 138% above CL&P’s available Small ZREC budget of $2.36M for this round of the Small ZREC Program.
-Therefore, based on the volume of applications received during the two-week window, CL&P conducted a random selection process of completed Applications submitted during the 2-week window, which process was observed by a representative of the State of Connecticut Office of Consumer Counsel (OCC).
+At the close of the Year 1 Small ZREC 2-week window on January 22, 2013, CL&P received 479 completed Year 1 Small ZREC Applications, which totaled over $5.6M in requested Year 1 Small ZREC funding - more than 138% above CL&P’s available Year 1 Small ZREC budget of $2.36M.
+Therefore, based on the volume of applications received during the two-week window, CL&P conducted a random selection process of completed Applications submitted during the 2-week window, which was observed by a representative of the State of Connecticut Office of Consumer Counsel (OCC).
 The random selection process resulted in a numerical rank of all completed Applications received during the two-week window.

 Click here to view the results of the random selection process listed by Application ID number.
 (PDF)